GavinHuttley/tib/source/statistics/distributions.rst

 .. [#] For resampling approaches, the estimated |pvalue| will converge on the theoretical value with increasing ``num_reps``.
 That said, this statement is not universally true -- for a 4bp long sequence there are only 256 possible synthetic sequences.

-.. sidebar:: Corollaries from the definition of |pvalues|
+.. margin:: Corollaries from the definition of |pvalues|
     :name: pvalue_corollaries

     The definition of |pvalues| has some very import corollaries.